Caught In A Bad Romance (with your career)?

 You work hard for the money.
 Bills to pay.
 Food to put on the table.
 Disposable income to dispose of.
 And that sweet car you have isn't going to pay for itself.
 So you can't just walk away, Renee.

-And remember, its called “work” for a reason.
-Its supposed to be work.
+And remember, it’s called “work” for a reason.
+It’s supposed to be hard.
 You actually have to put in effort to get results.
 And the grass is always greener, so don’t think that you’ll suddenly end up working in a dream.

 But, as Paul Simon sang,